MarkWilcock/Python-ML-Course/course_introduction.md

 * In supervised learning, the model is trained using labeled data, where each input has a corresponding known output.
 For example, we use supervised learning to  predict house prices using historical data (features like size, location) and corresponding prices (labels).
 * In unsupervised learning, the model is trained on data without labeled responses, so it tries to find hidden patterns or grouping.
 For example, we use unsupervised learning to group customers into different segments based on purchasing behavior

+To evaluate a model, we typically split the dataset into training and test sets.
+The model is trained on the training set and then evaluated on the test set to see how well it generalizes to new, unseen data.
+Typically we may use 70% of the data for training and 30% for testing, or 70/30 split but this can vary depending on the dataset size and complexity.

+The machine learning workflow typically involves the following steps:

+1. Split a dataset into training and test sets
+1. Train an chosen algorithm with the training data -> model
+1. Test that model works well by evaluating it with the test data -> accuracy
+1. Use model + new data to make predictions

 ## The scikit-learn package